jaimetur/PhotoMigrator/README.md

   - **Cons:**
     - Need basic knowledge of running command line instructions.
     - Need to install Docker (if your system does not include it).
+    - All paths given as arguments must be relative to the execution folder.

 - [Execution from Source Repository](/help/execution-from-source.md) (more difficult)